cdrummey216/whoami/whoami.md

 The loop of 'a life' completes.
 A birth at the beginning and a death at the end.
 Birth and death are like two book ends and each life is composed of the stories in between.

 ### The Ideal of Balance

-* Inequality is the source of imbalance.
+Balance is an ideal because anything else would be untenable, unmanageable, or unproportional.
+Inequality is the source of imbalance.

 * How do I neutralize extremes, find balance in life and improve my position?
 Seek 1.618....
 * Consider two courses of action that are achieveable, definable, and respectful.
 Using the properties of the golden ratio, assign the larger/greater/self-interested/positive option as _a_ and the other option as _b_.
 Choose _a_ and orient yourself towards 1.618...
 * Methods of Expression ('making', computers, tools, art as examples of human creativity)